 Petaluma’s scenic Chileno Valley Ranch also offers certified organic varieties of everyone’s favorite autumn fruit, such as Orin, Pinova, Molly’s Delicious, Jonafree and William’s Pride, as well as Asian Pears, until the end of October.
 Check out the organic pastures and restored creek, where they have done habitat restoration for the local birds and fish.
 During the tours, families can get up close and personal with the critters, feeding calves, petting pigs, and collecting eggs.
-This month, there are some very pregnant sheep waddling around, so be on the lookout for their expected arrivals!
 Round out your visit by taking home some of the farm’s natural grass-fed beef for a regular fall feast.

 Chileno Valley Ranch

 Swanton Pacific Ranch

 Owned and operated by California Polythecnic State University, Swanton Pacific Ranch produces over five tons of apples every year.
 The two-acre orchard hosts 12 different apple varieties, all with individual ripening periods, meaning that the picking season lasts well into late fall (this year, they are estimating early November).
 Nestled in the foothills along the central coast and outlying Monterey Bay, this orchard is the perfect distance away for a family day trip!

 125 Swanton Rd.